owenmaule/contractor-test/README.md

 		$rowCount = ceil( count( $input ) / $cols );
 		$result = array ( );

-		# There are named in the domain of the solution
+		# These are named in the domain of the solution
-		$rowIndex = 0;
+		$rowIndex = 0; # Which row we are outputting
-		$colIndex = 0;
+		$colIndex = 0; # Which column we are outputting
-		# Lay the values out along the columns which are then stored as rows
+		# Lay the values out along the columns, and store them in rows
 		foreach( $input as $value )
 		{
 			# Place values of column one into the first index of each row
+			# Subsequent calls adding to the same row will be into the later columns
 			$result[ $rowIndex ][] = $value;
 			# When reaching the last row, move to next column
 			if( ++$rowIndex == $rowCount )